robindhole/EFI-clover-for-Ideapad/README.md

 10. copy  <b>EFI <b>Folder and Paste in to the <b>EFI Partion </b>only
 11. then click on <b>unmount paratition </b>
 12. restart the laptop to show<b> clover boot menu</b>
-13. select Installed OS (MOJAVE) Drive name
+13. select Installed OS (MOJAVE) Drive name to start a laptop with mojave with clover boot manager

 ### This EFI Folder for Mac os Mojave